sujithv28/Deep-Leafsnap/README.md

 unzip -a data.zip?dl=0
 rm data.zip?dl=0
 ```

-Clean the LeafSnap data to improve the model accuracy by running:
+## Create the Training and Testing Data
+To create the dataset, run
 ```
 python dataset.py
 ```